 We will have posters and booklets in key places around the school so that children can get help elsewhere if they can't talk to an adult in school (e.g. Child-line, Cyber Mentors).
 We will make children aware that cyber-bullying is unacceptable and promote Internet Safety annually.

-We will work with the Anti-Bullying in Cornwall Service in cases where children and adults feel they need extra support.
+We will seek support from Anti-Bullying agencies in cases where children and adults feel they need extra support.

 Other strategies to reinforce the school's expectations